Cardiff University scientists have revealed the true extent of the internal ‘plumbing system’ that drives volcanic activity around the world.

-In their study, the team analyzed common minerals such as olivine and plagioclase which grew deep within the volcanoes and were subsequently erupted from the Gakkel Ridge located beneath the Arctic Ocean between Greenland and Siberia.
+In their study, the team analyzed common minerals such as olivine and plagioclase which grew deep within the volcanoes and subsequently erupted from the Gakkel Ridge located beneath the Arctic Ocean between Greenland and Siberia.

 These minerals act as tape recorders from which changes in the physical and chemical conditions of the environment within which they grew can be measured.
 Critically, the team was able to record what processes occurred and at what depths these minerals began to crystallize in magma reservoirs.

 Lead author of the study, Ph.D. student Emma Bennett, from the School of Earth and Ocean Sciences, said: “To calculate the depths of magma reservoirs we used melt inclusions, which are small pockets of magma that become trapped within growing crystals at different depths in the magmatic system.
 These pockets of melt contain dissolved CO2 and H2O.